Equatorial mount: Open fork mount

 The Open Fork mount has a Fork attached to a right ascension axis at its base.
 The telescope is attached to two pivot points at the other end of the fork so it can swing in declination.
 Most modern mass-produced catadioptric reflecting telescopes (200 mm or larger diameter) tend to be of this type.
 The mount resembles an Altazimuth mount, but with the azimuth axis tilted and lined up to match earth rotation axis with a piece of hardware usually called a "wedge".

 Many mid-size professional telescopes also have equatorial forks, these are usually in range of 0.5-2.0 meter diameter.

 English or Yoke mount

 The English mount or Yoke mount has a frame or "yoke" with right ascension axis bearings at the top and the bottom ends, and a telescope attached inside the midpoint of the yoke allowing it to swing on the declination axis.
-The telescope is usually fitted entirely inside the fork, although there are exceptions such as the Mt.
-Wilson 2.5 m reflector, and there are no counterweights as with the German mount.
+The telescope is usually fitted entirely inside the fork, although there are exceptions such as the Mount Wilson 2.5 m reflector, and there are no counterweights as with the German mount.

 The original English fork design is disadvantaged in that it does not allow the telescope to point too near the north or south celestial pole.